junksamiad/replies-engine/replies_engine_docs/lld/final_docs/lld_edits.md

 ### 2.5 Outbound Context Assembly

--  After the update, **fetch** the updated conversation record.
+-  After the update, **fetch** the updated conversation record (using a strongly consistent GetItem).
--  Build the next `context_object` for the downstream step by combining:
-   -  The fresh conversation record.
-   -  `combined_body` (latest user turn).
-   -  Any routing metadata (e.g., target queue URL, channel method).
+-  Use the returned record **directly** as the `context_object` for downstream processing; it already contains the newly appended user message and the `channel_method` attribute.
+No additional metadata enrichment is required.

 ### 2.6 Cleanup Timing